 Some of Plymouth's automotive friends are also in poor health - there is a great deal of industry speculation regarding the possible demise of Oldsmobile.
 (On 12/12/00, GM announced that it was phasing out the Oldsmobile brand.)

-Like Plymouth, Olds has its loyal fans but seems to lack corporate sponsorship and direction.
+Like Plymouth, Olds had its loyal fans but, in later years, lacked corporate sponsorship and direction.
 Same for Pontiac and Mercury.

 As for Plymouth - farewell old friend.
 You had some great years, but it was sad to see you in your declining years.
 Rest in Peace - alongside your long-dead relatives, Maxwell and DeSoto.

 Joseph M. Sherlock 11/4/99, (updated 12/12/00, 3/14/12 and 11/2/15)